John Palfrey

 MacArthur Foundation effective September 1, 2019.
-Palfrey was the 15th Head of School at Phillips Academy in Andover, Massachusetts from 2012 to 2019.
-He has been an important figure at Harvard Law School and served as executive director of Harvard's Berkman Center for Internet & Society from 2002 to 2008.
+Palfrey was the 15th Head of School at Phillips Academy in Andover, Massachusetts, from 2012 to 2019.
+He was executive director of Harvard's Berkman Center for Internet & Society from 2002 to 2008.

-Early life
+Early life and education

 Palfrey graduated from Phillips Exeter Academy in 1990.
-He attended Harvard College and graduated in 1994 magna cum laude.
+He attended Harvard College and graduated in 1994, magna cum laude.
 Palfrey was co-captain of Harvard's 1994 undefeated national championship squash team, winning the team's fourth straight national title.
-He graduated in 1997 at Pembroke College, Cambridge with an M.Phil. in history; while there, he was distinguished as a Rotary Scholar.
+He graduated in 1997 from Pembroke College, Cambridge, with an M.Phil. in history.
+While there, he was distinguished as a Rotary Scholar.
 Palfrey returned to Boston and graduated from Harvard Law School in 2001.
-Palfrey served as finance director in Boston for the campaign of Lois Pines for the position of Massachusetts Attorney General.
+Palfrey was finance director in Boston for the campaign of Lois Pines for the position of Massachusetts Attorney General.